 So unfortunately we didn’t get a chance to eat here, however both the restaurant and the pub at the Post Hotel come highly recommended by a local friend!
 Check it out and let me know what you think!

-Okay, so I will admit it right away – this is going to be a LONG day.
+Okay, so I will admit it right away – the first day on this Banff itinerary is going to be a LONG day.
 My first day in Banff was definitely the busiest but also probably the most incredible!
 On Day 1 you will be visiting three different incredible lakes, Lake Louise, Peyto Lake, and Moraine Lake.
-If you are staying in Canmore as I was, then you will need to be up by 5am to get everything in!
+If you choose to stay in Canmore, then you will need to be up by 5 am to fit everything in!
+This may need to be even earlier during the peak months to beat the crowds.

-Lake Louise is quite easily one of the most beautiful places that I have ever been.
+Lake Louise is quite easily one of the most beautiful places that I have ever been to.
 In order to avoid the crowds, I arrived at 6am, well before the sun rose.
-This is perhaps a bit excessive during the off season, but the parking lots definitely fill up so plan to arrive early!
+This is perhaps a bit excessive during the offseason, but the parking lots definitely fill up so plan to arrive early!

-Once you have your fill of the lake from up close, it is time to hike up!
+Once you have your fill of the lake from up close, it is time to hike up and get a bird’s eye perspective.
 We decided to combine the Agnes Lake Tea House trek and the Big Beehive trek.
 It takes approximately 1.5 hours to reach the tea house, most of which you will be walking at a steady slight incline.

 The Agnes Lake Tea House is a great spot to stop and warm up and refresh.
-We order a pot of the Mountain Chai tea and it was AMAZING!
-Make sure to bring cash though (Canadian and US Dollars accepted).
+We order a pot of the Mountain Chai tea and it was delicious!
+Make sure to bring cash though (Canadian and US Dollars accepted), as credit cards are not excepted.

 From here you can hike another 1.6 km to the Big Beehive Lookout and trust me, it is WORTH IT!
 This part of the hike is quite challenging because after you circle the lake you will face some pretty intense switch backs.
 The views from the top are truly spectacular though.